30 Australian Clothing Brands Our Editors Love – and New Styles To Shop for Summer

 Our pick

-Matteau Classics shirt
+Matteau relaxed shirt

-Material: organic cotton and silk | Size range: 1–7 | Perfect for: Classic cover-up
+Material: 100 per cent organic cotton | Size range: 6–18 | Perfect for: sun-safe styles

 Oroton

 In 2019 Oroton added ready-to-wear to its collection of much-loved bags and leather goods.
 Since then, fans have come to admire collections of printed silk shirts, colourful dresses and refined tailoring.
-Recently, the brand introduced an Everyday range – pieces largely crafted from cotton that perform function and fashion at once.
+Last year, the brand introduced an Everyday range – pieces largely crafted from cotton that perform function and fashion at once.

 Price range: $79–$999